 § 2.2 Inconsistencies: The following sentence shall be added at the end of § 2.2:

 “The evidence of an Individual Contract contained in any recorded telephone conversation(s) and in any undisputed Confirmation shall prevail over any other oral or written evidence.
 If there is any inconsistency between any recorded telephone conversation(s) and the terms of a Confirmation, the former shall prevail.”

+AOTES: This is not acceptable for us – it might be that the oral communication contains undetected misunderstandings.
+The Confirmation should reflect the understanding of the Parties and should be binding.

 § 2.4 References to Time: time references shall be: